BYK/pyresto/docs/tutorial.rst

 .. module:: pyresto

 Welcome to the pyresto tutorial.
-This tutorial will guide you about how the :mod:`pyresto.apis.github` module is implemented.
+This tutorial will guide you through the development of a REST interface for
+`the Github API <http://developer.github.com>`_.
+The implementation can be found in
+`the Pyresto source repository <https://github.com/BYK/pyresto>`_ in the :mod:`pyresto.apis.github` module.

 The Base